-In 2015, Doug Oliver‘s life was changed forever when he opted for stem cell therapy for macular generation.
+In 2015, Doug Oliver‘s life was changed forever when he opted for cellular therapy for macular generation.
 Prior to treatment, Oliver was effectively blind, with his tests showing 20/2000 vision in his left eye, and 20/400 in his right.
-Two days after a bone marrow stem cell treatment, his vision had improved vastly, to 20/40 in his left eye and 20/30 in his right!
+Two days after a bone marrow cellular therapy, his vision had improved vastly, to 20/40 in his left eye and 20/30 in his right!

 2. Pain Relief and Restoring Mobility (Rheumatoid Arthritis)